Commission for Environmental Cooperation

 The Commission for Environmental Cooperation (CEC; Comisión para la Cooperación Ambiental; Commission de coopération environnementale) is an intergovernmental organization established by Canada, Mexico, and the United States to implement the North American Agreement on Environmental Cooperation (NAAEC), the environmental side accord to the North American Free Trade Agreement.
 The CEC's mission is to facilitate cooperation and public participation to foster conservation, protection and enhancement of the North American environment for the benefit of present and future generations, in the context of increasing economic, trade and social connections among Canada, Mexico and the United States.

+In January 2026, United States President Donald Trump announced that the United States would withdraw from the CEC.

 Origins and structure

 The Commission for Environmental Cooperation was created in 1994 by Canada, Mexico and the United States, under the NAAEC.

-The NAAEC was implemented in parallel to the North American Free Trade Agreement (NAFTA) and complements NAFTA's environmental provisions.
+The NAAEC was implemented in parallel to the NAFTA (North American Free Trade Agreement) and complements NAFTA's environmental provisions.
 It signified a commitment that liberalization of trade and economic growth in North America would be accompanied by collaboration and continuous improvement in the environmental protection provided by each of the three signatory countries.
 In part, the NAAEC was driven by the desire of the United States to mitigate public concern about the impact of trade liberalization on environmental protection in the three countries, particularly Mexico.

 The CEC is the first international environmental organization created in parallel with a trade agreement and is the sole organization with a mandate to monitor and report upon the impact of trade on the environment of North America.

 The CEC is composed of the Council, the Secretariat and the Joint Public Advisory Committee.